 The Woman Suffrage Cook Book, Second Edition (1890)

 Two eggs, one cup sugar, two-thirds cup of butter and lard, one teaspoonful cream of tartar, one scant teaspoonful soda, two tablespoonfuls cold water.
-Flavour with lemon; flour to roll.
+Flavor with lemon; flour to roll.
 Roll thin.
 Bake in quick oven. —Mrs. M. A. Everett

 The Book of Household Management (1861)